 Danny was a very happy baby and seldom cried unless he was sick – that is how we would know he wasn’t feeling well.
 He had many ear infections and colds that would move to his lungs after having RSV.
 We tried everything we knew to boost his immunity and keep him healthy (nutrition, chiropractic, therapy, and consulting with our pediatrician).
 Ear infections, frequent diarrhea and colds were quite a problem for a number of years (Danny has had 7 sets of ear tubes and his adenoids removed to help with the ear infections).
 My husband is a chiropractor and can often help with ear infections in kiddos, so this was especially hard for us.

 At 4 years of age our pediatrician recommended we see an endocrinologist due to Danny’s small size and lack of appetite.
 We started him on growth hormone and he grew from wearing a size 18 month clothing to 3T within the first year.
 He started eating much better, and gained muscle as well.
-He still takes a daily injection of growth hormone at 13 y.o.
+He took daily injection of growth hormone until he was 17.
 Getting him to eat a variety and enough foods was our biggest challenge in the first four years (he limited himself to only crunchy textured foods and water, and refused formula or milk from 9 months on).

 Around 6 Danny began getting frequent canker sores, and they were debilitating.
 They were huge, painful and would last 7-10 days during which he would miss school.
 He got 3-5/month and did not each much or allow us to brush his teeth when he had them.
 This started another cycle of doctoring to try to help him.